mushi-p/mushi-p/README.md

 +. were friendly and openly welcoming new mutals &friends!! interacting & c+h heavy encouraged!! we dont bite,promise.

+: (mostly) undiagnosed system of 17 , host includes Andres & Sorrow

 ---
+ extras @-@

+: bpd, c-ptsd, happy depression, personality disorder, mostly we have social awkward , but dont hesitant to communicate , we promise were listening

+: suspected ocd + adhd (were not fully sure if we have it.)

  misc ^3^!!

-: suspected ocd + adhd , were not sure so we didnt add it on the top,,,,

 +. we can speak 3 languages!! though were not the best with 3 of them,, (english,vietnamese,chinese)